tahayarkhan/tahayarkhan/README.md

 ## About me 👨🏽‍💻

-- 📚 I'm a fourth-year computer science student @ Toronto Metropolitan University
+- 📚 I'm a third-year computer science student @ Toronto Metropolitan University
 - 💻 Passion For coding, learning and building projects -> to beome a Software Engineer!